DanNixon/satori/satori-agent/README.md

 The following endpoints are available on the HTTP server address of a running agent:

-- `frame.jpg`: a single frame in JPEG format, updated every second
+- `/jpeg`: a single frame in JPEG format, updated every second
+- `/mjpeg`: an MJPEG stream, updated every second
-- `/stream.m3u8`: HLS stream for the cache of recorded video
+- `/hls`: HLS stream for the recorded video
-- `player`: a basic browser based player for the HLS stream
+- `/player`: a basic browser based player for the HLS stream